 - We have incurred significant losses since our inception and anticipate that we will incur continued losses for the foreseeable future.
-We have not generated any sales revenue from our development stage products, and we do not know when, or if, we will generate any revenue from sales of an approved product. - Our short operating history makes it difficult to evaluate our business and prospects. - There is substantial doubt about our ability to continue as a going concern, which may hinder our ability to obtain future financing - Our success is contingent upon raising additional capital for our development programs and commercialization efforts, which may fail.
-Even if successful, our future capital raising activities may dilute our current stockholders, restrict our operations, or require us to relinquish proprietary rights. - Our limited resources may cause us to fail to capitalize on programs or product candidates presenting commercial opportunity or high likelihood of success.
+We have not generated any sales revenue from our development stage products, and we do not know when, or if, we will generate any revenue from sales of an approved product. - Our short operating history makes it difficult to evaluate our business and prospects. - There is substantial doubt about our ability to continue as a going concern, which may hinder our ability to obtain future financing. - Our success is contingent upon raising additional capital for our development programs and commercialization efforts, which may fail.
+Even if successful, our future capital raising activities may dilute our current stockholders, restrict our operations, or require us to relinquish proprietary rights. - Our limited resources may cause us to fail to capitalize on programs or product candidates presenting commercial opportunity or high likelihood of success. - Weakness in the U.S. economy, including within our geographic footprint, has adversely affected us in the past and may adversely affect us in the future.